wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 	  sudo systemctl start osisoft.edgedatastore
 	  ```

-5. Verify that Edge Data Store is running with the following command:
+5. Verify that EDS is running with the following command:

 	  ```
 	  sudo systemctl status osisoft.edgedatastore